Kozienice: Jews in Kozienice

 Kozienice had a Jewish community with a long history dating back to 1596.
 Kozienice is pronounced as "Kozhnitz" in Yiddish.
-In the early 19th century, the Kozhnitzer Magid Yisroel Hopsztajn was one of the pioneers of Hasidism in Poland.
+In the early 19th century, the Kozhnitzer Magid, Rabbi Yisroel Hopstein was one of the pioneers of Hasidism in Poland.
 He established the Kozhnitz dynasty.
 In 1856, there were 2,885 people in Kozienice with 1,961 Jews, and in 1897, there were 6,882 people and 3,700 were Jews.
 Before World War II, about 15,000 souls lived in this region.
 The Jewish community lived there for about 400 years.
 The two main industries there were tourism, with Jewish pilgrims visiting the Maggid's tomb, and shoe manufacturing.
 Kozienice had approximately 5,000 Jews before World War II.

-In the mid-19th century we must highlight the enormous influence of the Jewish community of Kozienice composed of the Aidenbaum, Borensztein, Cytron, Fiszman, Frydman, Goldsztein, Grossman, Hopstein, Horowicz, Rotenberg, Tenenbaum and Wolbergier families among many others.
+In the mid-19th the Jewish community of Kozienice was made up of families like the Aidenboim, Borensztein, Cytron, Fiszman, Frydman, Goldsztein, Grossman, Hopstein, Horowicz, Rotenberg, Tenenbaum and Wolbergier families among many others.

 During the invasion of Poland in September 1939, the Germans forced 2,000 Jews into a small local church, where many of them died of suffocation.
 Kozienice had 15 streets.
 The Germans established a ghetto in the fall of 1940 in an area of only three streets.
 A Jewish Judenrat council was established by the Germans, but most prominent Jews refused to serve.
 On September 27, 1942, 8,000 Jews from Kozienice and nearby towns were sent to the Treblinka extermination camp, where they were murdered on arrival.
 Only 70–120 Jews were then left in the Kozienice ghetto, but they were deported in late December 1942 to the Pionki slave labor camp and to Skarzysko Kamienna camp.
 Some Jews, however, were able to survive the Holocaust by hiding with the Poles.
 Several Poles from Kozienice were sentenced to death or deported to the Auschwitz concentration camp for rescuing Jews.
 After World War II the survivors emigrated and with time created the Memorial Book of Kozienice, with supplementary List of Martyrs from Kozienice which includes residents of Kozienice killed in Kozienice itself as well as those deported to death camps where they were gassed.